kennytm/dbgen/Template.md

 * **rand.bool(0.3)**

-    Generates a random boolean (0 or 1) with probability 0.3 of getting "1".
+    Generates a random boolean (FALSE or TRUE) with probability 0.3 of getting TRUE.
 Also known as the Bernoulli distribution.

 * **rand.zipf(26, 0.8)**